Washington, DC

 Lorem ipsum dolor sit amet consectetur.
 Tincidunt ullamcorper sit ultrices tellus tempor fermentum.

+I work best with people who feel like they’re too much or not enough.
 The ones who’ve been told to tone it down, toughen up, or just “get over it.”
+Folks who’ve spent years masking—shape-shifting to survive—only to feel disconnected from themselves.

 You might be tired of overthinking everything, tired of questioning whether your feelings are valid, tired of doubting your own gut.
+You might be done trying to fit into systems that gaslight, dismiss, or erase you—and finally ready to trust yourself again.

+This is therapy for people who want more than symptom management.
 You want depth, clarity, transformation—not to be fixed, but to finally feel like yourself.

 You might be: